MICROINSURANCE NETWORK Asbl

 The fees paid by individual members who, during the course of a membership year, choose to upgrade their membership to institutional membership, may be offset against the fees due for institutional members.

 Article 10 – Resignation

-Members can resign at any time from the Association by notifying the Board of Directors.
+Members can resign at any time from the Association by notifying the Secretariat in writing; the Secretariat will in turn inform the Board of Directors.

 The resigned member is not entitled to any part of the social assets, nor to any fee reimbursement.

 Title 3 – Ordinary and Extraordinary General Assembly